AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Column Layout**

-      Select the number of columns you want rendered.
+      Select the number of columns that you want rendered.
 Once created, each column has its own link for dragging components or assets when adding content.

 ## Form {#form}

 >[!CAUTION]
 >
->The Foundation Component from components have been deprecated.
-Adobe recommends leveraging the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.
+>The Foundation Component is deprecated.
+Adobe recommends using the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.

 Form components are used to create forms for visitors to submit input.
 Forms and form components can be used to collect information including user feedback (for example, a customer satisfaction questionnaire) and user information (for example, user registration).